KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Localization-Article.md

             @Column {}
         }

-        This menu can be applied to any view. ``KeyboardView`` applies it to every key that triggers the ``KeyboardAction/nextLocale`` action, as well as to the space bar, if the ``Gestures/SpaceLongPressBehavior`` is set to ``Gestures/SpaceLongPressBehavior/openLocaleContextMenu``.
+        ``KeyboardView`` applies this menu to every key that triggers the ``KeyboardAction/nextLocale`` action, as well as to the space bar, if the ``Gestures/SpaceLongPressBehavior`` is set to ``Gestures/SpaceLongPressBehavior/openLocaleContextMenu``.

+        You can also add this menu to any view with the ``SwiftUI/View/keyboardLocaleContextMenu(for:tapAction:)`` view modifier.
     }
 }

 ## 👑 KeyboardKit Pro

-[KeyboardKit Pro][Pro] unlocks fully localized ``InputSet``, ``KeyboardLayoutProvider`` & ``CalloutService`` implementations for every locale in your license.
+[KeyboardKit Pro][Pro] unlocks an ``InputSet``, a ``KeyboardLayoutProvider`` and a ``CalloutService`` for every locale in your license.

-This lets KeyboardKit Pro create fully localized ``KeyboardView`` for every supported locale, with no additional code needed.
-You can customize any input set or provider for any locale at any time, whenever needed.
+This lets KeyboardKit create a fully localized ``KeyboardView`` for every supported locale, with no additional code needed.
+You can customize any part for any locale at any time, whenever needed.

-After setting up KeyboardKit Pro with your license key, as described in the <doc:Getting-Started> article, you can just change the ``KeyboardContext/locale`` to automatically update the keyboard view.
+After setting up KeyboardKit Pro with your license key, as described in the <doc:Getting-Started> article, you can just change the ``KeyboardContext/locale`` to automatically update the keyboard view for any locale in your license.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro